-2 of 6 Boeing MAX test fraud counts against pilot dropped
+Judge drops 2 of 6 Boeing MAX fraud counts against pilot

 Chicago-based Boeing agreed to a $2.5 billion settlement to end a Justice Department investigation into the company’s actions.
 The government agreed to drop a criminal charge of conspiracy against Boeing after three years if the company carries out terms of the January 2020 settlement.
 The settlement included a $243.6 million fine, nearly $1.8 billion for airlines that bought the plane, and $500 million for a fund to compensate families of the passengers killed.

-Dozens of families of passengers are suing Boeing in federal court in Chicago.

 Crash investigations highlighted the role of MCAS but also pointed to mistakes by the airlines and pilots.
-Max jets were grounded worldwide for more than a year and a half.
+MAX jets were grounded worldwide for more than a year and a half.
 The FAA approved the plane to fly again in late 2020 after Boeing made changes to MCAS.